Sathon Road: Khlong Sathon

-Khlong Sathon (คลองสาทร, [kʰlɔ̄ːŋ sǎ.tʰɔ̄ːn]) is a khlong (คลอง, canal) in downtown Bangkok.
+Khlong Sathon (คลองสาทร, [kʰlɔ̄ːŋ sǎ.tʰɔ̄ːn]) is a khlong (คลอง, canal) in downtown Bangkok, the origin of the road and the district names.
 Nowadays, it is just a small waterway amidst the tall buildings in Sathon quarter, the country's business and financial centre.

 History

 During the King Chulalongkorn (Rama V)'s reign, Luang Sathon Racha Yut (หลวงสาทรราชายุตก์), also known as Chao Sua Yom (เจ้าสัวยม), a wealthy businessman, was commissioned in 1892 to dig the canal linking Khlong Thanon Trong (now Rama IV Road) with the Chao Phraya River at a side of Wat Yannawa.
 The canal was 3.2 km (about 1 mi) long.
 Luang Sathon Racha Yut dug the canal passing the untidy area between Si Lom and Ban Wai Roads, he took the soil from the canal to fill for the road construction.
 Subsequently, he received the rights for the adjacent land along both sides of the canal.
 He then developed and divided the land into plots, 240 m2 each, sold to noblemen, foreigners, and the wealthy.
 This was regarded as the first land development project in Thailand.

 The name Khlong Sathon was derived from Luang Sathon Racha Yut, the honour title which Chao Sua Yom received from King Chulalongkorn for his good deed developing the city.
-In the past, the land along both sides on the canal were occupied by beautiful mansions, decorated with many kinds of big trees, such as sea almond, rain tree, mango; for mangoes when they bear fruit can be eaten.
-At that time, the area of Khlong Sathon continues to the right and left lanes of Witthayu Road and connects to Khlong Saen Saep as well.
-Khlong Sathon was large than present and the water was clear and clean.
-Children often like to swim, and double-rope-bridge was built for climbing over it.
-It was also popular for Loy Krathong in the Loy Krathong Day.
+In the past, the land along both sides of the canal was lined with beautiful mansions, surrounded by large trees such as sea almond, rain trees, and mango trees.
+The mangoes were edible when ripe.
+At that time, Khlong Sathon extended to both sides of Witthayu Road and even connected to Khlong Saen Saep.

+There used to be six boundary stones of Nai Lert between Khlong Saen Saep and Phloen Chit Road, which were used as mooring points for boats near the British Embassy.
+Khlong Sathon was wider than it is today, and its water was clean and clear.
+Children enjoyed swimming in the canal, and a double-rope line was set up over the water for them to climb and play on.
+It was also a popular site for Loy Krathong celebrations.

-After Taksin Bridge construction in 1982, the big trees were removed and Sathon Road were enlarged, narrowing the canal.
+After Taksin Bridge construction in 1982, the big trees were removed and Sathon Road were widened, shrinking the canal in the process.

 Geography

 Khlong Sathon starts from the eastern Chao Phraya River under Taksin Bridge near the Chaloem Phan 53 Bridge, on the border between Sathon and Bang Rak districts and continues along the length of Sathon Road.
-It bisects Sathon Road; North Sathon (ฺBang Rak district) and South Sathon (Sathon district), before terminating along with Sathon Road at Witthayu Intersection, a four-way intersection where Sathon combines Rama IV and Witthayu Roads, as well as the beginning of Witthayu Road on the border of three contiguous districts, Bang Rak, Sathon and Pathum Wan at the southeast corner of Lumphini Park.
+It bisects Sathon Road; North Sathon (ฺBang Rak district) and South Sathon (Sathon district), before terminating along with Sathon Road at Witthayu Intersection, a four-way intersection where Sathon combines Rama IV and Witthayu Roads, as well as the beginning of Witthayu Road on the tripoint between districts of Bang Rak, Sathon and Pathum Wan at the southeast corner of Lumphini Park.